What’s a Calderbank Offer? (2021 Update)

 If you are considering litigation, it is important to understand the implications that a Calderbank Offer can have on your case.
 This also extends to whether you accept or reject any settlement offers.

-Whilst a Calderbank Offer isn’t complicated in theory, in practice this is much different.
+Whilst a this type of offer isn’t complicated in theory.
+In practice, this is much different.
 To use or deal with one effectively, the advice of a lawyer will be necessary.

 Ashlee is a legal intern working in the content team at Lawpath.
 She is interested in information technology law, and all things innovation.
 Ashlee is currently completing a Dual Degree of Law/Commerce at the University of New South Wales.